mrexperimentalrandom/ADB-Android-Projects/README.md

 # WearOS-ADB-and-more
-This is a repo to home all my write-ups and share my projects in Androids and Galaxy Watches
+This is a repo to home all my write-ups and share my projects in Androids, Galaxy Watches, and similar.